Alcohol laws of Turkey: Regulations

+The sale and consumption of alcoholic beverages is age limited to persons 18 and over.
+A governmental act imposed in January 2011 proposed restricting the sale of alcohol at certain events to persons under 24 years of age rather than the official and legal age of 18 as it was previously established.
+However, the restriction was later overturned by the courts and deemed unconstitutional.

 Drunk-driving

 Turkey's driving under the influence law gives a blood alcohol content limit of 0.05 mg/ml and 0 for commercial drivers.
 Breaching the limit is punishable with a six-month driving ban.

 Sales measures

 Licensing

 Licenses are required in Turkey to sell or serve alcohol, including beer.
-Alcohol can be sold in markets only between 6 am and 10 pm, but there is no time limit in restaurants, bars, etc. Student dormitories, health institutions, sports clubs, education institutions and some filling stations are prohibited from selling alcohol.
+Alcohol can be sold in markets only between 6 am and 10 pm, but there is no time limit in restaurants, bars, etc. Student dormitories, health institutions, sports clubs, education institutions and filling stations are prohibited from selling alcohol.

 Licenses are given by the local municipalities and the Ministry of Culture and Tourism and Ministry of Health.

 Tax

 The high tax on the alcoholic beverages, called special consumption tax (Özel Tüketim Vergisi or ÖTV), was established first in 2002 and dramatically increased in 2010 by the government of the Justice and Development Party, whose leadership is known for their aversion to alcohol.
 For instance, the increase in prices of an average rakı, a traditional Turkish alcoholic beverage, was only slightly higher than the regular inflation, 204% to 206%, from 2003 when Justice and Development Party came into the office until 2012.
 However, between 2013 and 2020, the average price of rakı has far more exceeded the inflation of commodity prices, 359% to 213%, due to the high tax rates.

 The high taxes on alcohol is related to a significant rise in smuggling and fraud involving alcoholic beverages in the country.
 Bootlegging is blamed for the alcohol poisoning in Turkey, including the 2011 Turkish Riviera mass alcohol poisoning and causality of at least 67 people to methyl alcohol poisoning in October 2020.